robinboncoeur/Projects/docs/visual/GimpTips.md

 ## Overview

-Emily: Hey Robyn!
+Emily: Hey girlfriend!
 Yep—there are a few solid paths to “de-ridge” a brow before you train a LoRA.
 Here’s what works well without wrecking identity or skin texture.

 ### Pixel Retouch